Haivision/srt/docs/API-functions.md

 * `socketgroup` an existing socket group ID
 * `output` points to an output array
-* `inoutlen` points to a variable set to array's size
+* `inoutlen` points to a variable that stores the size of the `output` array, and is set to the filled array's size

 This function obtains the current member state of the group specified in `socketgroup`.
-The `output` should point to an array large enough to hold all the elements, and `inoutlen` to a variable preset to the size of this array.
+The `output` should point to an array large enough to hold all the elements.
+The `inoutlen` should point to a variable initially set to the size of the `output` array.
 The current number of members will be written back to `inoutlen`.

-If the size is enough for the current number of members, the `output` array will be filled with group data and the function will return 0.
+If the size of the `output` array is enough for the current number of members, the `output` array will be filled with group data and the function will return 0.
 Otherwise the array will not be filled and `SRT_ERROR` will be returned.

+This function can be used to get the group size by setting `output` to `NULL`, and providing `socketgroup` and `inoutlen`.

 - Returns:

-   * 0, if successful
+   * 0, on success
    * -1, on error

 - Errors:

    * `SRT_EINVPARAM` reported if `socketgroup` is not an existing group ID

-   * `SRT_SUCCESS` if the array was too small
+Note that is if the array was too small for all group members, no error code is set, but `-1` is returned.

 ### srt_connect_group